FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ## Ambisonic Equivalent Panning (AEP)

+_!> AEP is only avaible in the Ultimate version of _SPAT Revolution_.

 In common with the channel based panning types we have covered so far, Ambisonics is a technology that also distributes virtual sound sources in space.
 Yet it achieves this in a fundamentally different way.
 Ambisonics relies on a two-steps process.

 1. **Encoding**